-If you are the ages of seven through sixteen, and are interested in the performance of magic, you’ve come to the right place.
+If you are the ages of seven through seventeen, and are interested in the performance of magic, you’ve come to the right place.

 Magic tricks and magicians are having a resurgence of popularity again thanks in part to performers like David Copperfield, Lance Burton, Mac King, and Penn and Teller.
 Many celebrities started out as young magicians including Johnny Carson, Dick Cavett, Neil Patrick Harris, Jason Alexander, Muhammad Ali, Steve Martin, General Norman Schwartzkopf and Woody Allen.

 Magic as a hobby?

 It’s not just about the secrets.
 Performing the art of magic as a hobby produces some great positive results including:

 - Confidence by performing in front of people and entertaining them

 - Discipline in the study of the craft

 - Trust in the keeping of secrets and methods

 - Friendships around the world with other fellow magic enthusiasts

 - Popularity and the ability to make new friends